 - Cardiovascular collapse

 - Severe dehydration

-These conditions can ultimately result in a coma or even death if someone with an overdose does not receive medical attention as soon as possible.
+These conditions can ultimately result in a coma or even death if someone who is experiencing an overdose does not receive medical attention as soon as possible.

-This depends on if the death after overdose is from respiratory failure or another cause.
-But on average, 1-3 hours pass between when a person takes a drug and when they die from overdose.
+This depends on if a death after overdose is from respiratory failure or another cause.
+On average, however, 1-3 hours pass between when a person takes a drug and when they die from overdose.
 If medical responders arrive within that window, the person is more likely to survive.